'Happy Matariki': Family travels from Auckland for Mauao star compass unveiling

 Addressing the crowd, celestial navigator Jack Thatcher said the kōhatu (stones) below the taonga had come from Hawaiki and the Pacific, which was symbolic of the connection back there.

-After the karakia, the Atea-ā-Rangi was unveiled and everyone was invited to come up to the kōhatu and say the name of loved ones that had passed away in the last year.
+After the karakia, the Atea-ā-Rangi was unveiled and everyone was invited to come up to the kōhatu and say the name of loved ones who had died in the past year.

 Speaking to the Bay of Plenty Times, Thatcher said today was "huge" for the Mauao Trust which received the maunga (mountain) back in the late 2000s.